Karen Kilgariff

-Karen Kilgariff (born May 11, 1970 in Petaluma, California) is an American writer, comedian, singer, author, actress, television producer, and podcast host.
-She began her career as a stand up comedian in the early 1990s and later became a television actress, most notably as a cast member on Mr. Show.
-She has written for many comedy television shows, including being the head writer on The Rosie Show, The Ellen Degeneres Show and The Pete Holmes Show.
+Karen Kilgariff (born May 11, 1970, in Petaluma, California) is an American writer, comedian, singer, author, actress, television producer, and podcast host.
+She began her career as a stand-up comedian in the early 1990s and later became a television actress, most notably as a cast member on Mr. Show.
+She has written for many comedy television shows, including being the head writer on The Rosie Show, The Ellen DeGeneres Show and The Pete Holmes Show.

-Since 2016 she has co-hosted the true crime comedy podcast My Favorite Murder along with Georgia Hardstark.
+Since 2016, she has co-hosted the true crime comedy podcast My Favorite Murder along with Georgia Hardstark.
 In 2018, she and Hardstark co-founded the podcast network Exactly Right.
 Along with Hardstark, Kilgariff wrote the non-fiction book Stay Sexy and Don't Get Murdered, which was released on May 28, 2019.

 Early life

-Karen Kilgariff grew up outside Petaluma, California with her mother, Patricia (née Knight) who died in 2016, her father Jim, and an older sister.
+Karen Kilgariff grew up outside Petaluma, California with her mother Patricia (née Knight), who died in 2016, her father Jim, and her older sister Laura.
 Both of Karen's parents worked; her father was a San Francisco firefighter and her mother was a head psychiatric nurse at the Langley Porter Psychiatric Institute.
 She attended St. Vincent de Paul High School in Petaluma.

 Career

-Stand up and acting
+Stand-up and acting

 Karen Kilgariff started out as a stand-up comedian in Sacramento in the 1990s.
 She went on to land comedy roles on television, including being a cast member on seasons 3 and 4 of Mr. Show.
 She would later appear in the 2015 reboot, W/ Bob & David, as well.
 She played the role of Jean Pettengill for five episodes of The Book Group in 2003.

 In 2015, Kilgariff teamed up with Drennon Davis to record a live album of comedy songs titled I Don't Care, I Like It.

 Writing career

-In 2003 Kilgariff was hired by Ellen DeGeneres to help write for her comedy special, Ellen DeGeneres: Here and Now.
+In 2003, Kilgariff was hired by Ellen DeGeneres to help write for her comedy special, Ellen DeGeneres: Here and Now.
 Kilgariff later toured with DeGeneres as her opening act.
 Kilgariff was then named head writer for the day time talk show The Ellen DeGeneres Show, which launched in September 2003.
 She occasionally appeared on screen in sketches and other segments.
 She was also part of a comic duo (with Mary Lynn Rajskub) called Girls Guitar Club.

 Kilgariff served as the head writer for The Rosie Show, which aired on the Oprah Winfrey Network.
 She later served as the head writer for The Pete Holmes Show, which aired on TBS.

 She also wrote for and starred in truTV's Talk Show: The Game Show and produced Making History on FOX Broadcasting Company.

 Kilgariff wrote four episodes for FX’s comedy-drama Baskets between 2017 and 2019.